lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

   2. `POST /token` with `grant_type=urn:openid:params:grant-type:ciba` and `auth_req_id` (access token is cached with expiration)
   3. `POST /location/v0/verify` with `access_token`, `ueId` (phone number), `latitude`, `longitude`, `accuracy`
 - **Token Caching**: The microservice caches `auth_req_id` (persisted to file) and `access_token` (with expiration) to reduce API calls
+- **Location Verification Caching**: The `verify_location` API result is cached with configurable TTL (default: 15 minutes).
+The actual CAMARA API is called at most once per TTL period; subsequent calls within the TTL return the cached result.
+This significantly reduces CAMARA API calls and improves performance.
 - **Verification Result**: Microservice returns `{"verification_result": true/false, "sensor_id": "...", "sensor_imei": "...", "sensor_imsi": "...", "latitude": ..., "longitude": ..., "accuracy": ...}` to verifier
 - **Attestation Gating**: If `verification_result` is `false`, or if the verifier cannot reach the microservice, the Keylime Verifier fails the attestation with error "mobile sensor location verification failed" and the SPIRE Server does not issue the SVID to the SPIRE Agent
 - **Configuration**: